Patient Safety Event Reporting: A Guide to Improving Patient Safety & Outcomes

 CFER enables reporting of:

-Incidents: patient safety events that reached the patient, regardless if there was harm involved
+Incidents: Patient safety events that reached the patient, regardless if there was harm involved.

-Near Misses (Close Calls or Good Catches): patient safety events that didn’t reach the patient
+Near Misses (Close Calls or Good Catches): Patient safety events that didn’t reach the patient.

-Unsafe Conditions: circumstances that increase the probability of a patient safety event occurring
+Unsafe Conditions: Circumstances that increase the probability of a patient safety event occurring.

 Patient safety event reporting is important for a number of reasons.
 First, it helps healthcare organizations to identify the root causes of patient safety events.
 This information can then be used to develop and implement corrective actions to prevent similar events from happening again.